ryanleonduty/corise-r-for-ds/projects/project-02/project-02-estimate-age-from-name.md

   geom_step() +
   # Add labels (title, subtitle, x, y, caption)
   labs(
-    title = "The Survival Curve for a Person to be Alive In 2022", subtitle = "Based On The Year They Were Born", x = "Year",
+    title = "The Survival Curve For A Person To Be Alive In 2022", subtitle = "Based On The Year They Were Born", x = "Year",
     y = "Probability of Being Alive",